PornCode/notify-telegram-skill/README.md

 ```
 notify-telegram/
 ├── SKILL.md        # Skill instructions for the AI
-├── config.json           # Your credentials (fill this in, never commit!)
+├── config.json     # Your credentials (fill this in before installing, never commit!)
-├── config.example.json   # Template — copy to config.json and fill in
 └── README.md       # This file
 ```

 ## Contributing